Toronto School of Theology: Programs

-The seven member colleges of the Toronto School of Theology (TST) offer several basic (entry-level) master's degrees in theology, which provide students with an introduction to theological study as well as preparation for professional ministry.
-Basic degree programs are first theological degrees taught at the post-baccalaureate level.
+The seven member colleges of the Toronto School of Theology (TST) offer basic degrees, master's degrees, and doctoral degrees in theology.

-TST member colleges also offer a variety of academically focused advanced master's and doctoral degrees in accordance with the regulations of the Academic Council.
-As well, TST offers a Doctor of Ministry program offering advanced studies in the practice of professional ministry.

-A majority of TST’s degrees are awarded conjointly by a TST member college and the University of Toronto, while a few degrees, certificates and diplomas are solely awarded by a TST college.
+The majority of TST's degrees are awarded conjointly by a TST member college and the University of Toronto, while a few degrees, certificates and diplomas are solely awarded by a TST member college.

 Basic Degrees

 The following degrees are offered conjointly by the Toronto School of Theology (TST) member colleges and the University of Toronto.
-Not all TST Colleges offer all degrees.
 The degrees are listed below according to the categories of the Association for Theological Schools.